meganlsmith/delimitR/fullmanual.md

     obsdivtimeprior <- list(c(5000,100000),c(50000,1000000))
     myrules <- c('Tdiv2$>Tdiv1$')

+Note that rules must be provided exactly as they need to be input into fsc26.
+This means that, if you have three divergence times for which you wish to specify an order, you must do this on eat a time: myrules <- c('Tdiv3$>Tdiv2$','Tdiv2$>Tdiv1$').

 For the purpose of the tutorial, we will use non-overlapping priors.

     obsdivtimeprior <- list(c(50000,100000),c(500000,1000000))